christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 This interpretation aligns with the observations from the attention head analysis, where heads attend to tokens related to the initial state (e.g., "room"), the actions and relationships (e.g., "on", "basket", "box"), and the entities involved (e.g., "John", "cat").
 The frequent attention to tokens like "cat" in relation to other objects and prepositions suggests that the model is indeed tracking the relationships between these entities.
 We can see a hierarchical pattern from low-level object tracking to high-level belief representation.

 We can see a clear hierarchical pattern from low-level object tracking to high-level belief representation.
-This structure matches up with what we see from attention head analysis.
+The circuit structure matches up with what we see from attention head analysis.
 Certain heads attend strongly to tokens tied to the initial state (`room`), actions and spatial relationships (`on`, `basket`, `box`), and the key entities (`John`, `cat`).
 Heads often focus on the `cat` in connection to other objects and prepositions, confirming that the model is actively tracking these relationships.

 Interestingly, later layers pay little attention to "Mark" or his actions, beyond what the belief state emphasis heads track.
 This suggests those heads are purposefully down-weighting the intermediate events once the belief state is set.
+They appear to be "inducing" John's belief based on his last known action and maintaining this belief even when it no longer matches reality.

+**Provide high and low level explanation of attention heads and their patterns that make up each node in the circuit**

+WE CAN SEE THE BASKET ATTENTION WEIGHTS DOMINATING OVER BOX ATTENTION WEIGHTS CONSISTENTLY AFTER LAYER 22!

+In the last layer the model wants to focus on facts, but the facts are supressed